The History of N-5490

 (Pau Idron's claim to fame is that the first flying school in the world was founded here in 1908 by Wilbur Wright.

 In fact, it was also the first aerodrome anywhere in the world.
 The Aero Club du Bearn is the direct descendent of that flying school.)

 This is the certificate of de-registration of F-BHIN, with effect from 3rd May 1973.

 by Geert Frank, a Captain with Delta Airlines, and exported to the USA.

-Geert was an airline pilot who ran a spare-time business importing Tiger Moths and other aircraft from Europe.
+Geert was an airline pilot who ran a spare-time business importing Tiger Moths and other vintage aircraft from Europe.

 He established a restoration shop at Plum Island, a barrier island on the northeast coast of Massachusetts.

 translated into French, and sent a copy to all known owners of French registered

 together with the convenience of a suitably stamped and self-addressed envelope.